joseripla/dockerLab/TutorialDocker.md

 ## Best Practices

-This is where general Docker best practices and war stories go:

 * [The Rabbit Hole of Using Docker in Automated Tests](http://gregoryszorc.com/blog/2014/10/16/the-rabbit-hole-of-using-docker-in-automated-tests/)
 * [Bridget Kromhout](https://twitter.com/bridgetkromhout) has a useful blog post on [running Docker in production](http://sysadvent.blogspot.co.uk/2014/12/day-1-docker-in-production-reality-not.html) at Dramafever.